Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Another area impacted if your child has retained the TLR primitive reflex is with sports and physical play.
 Almost every part of a sports game involves balance and coordination.
 When a child is participating in sports, many natural abilities come into play.
 Your child has to judge the speed of the ball and navigate their position in coordination with the other teammates.
 To play sports or to be physically active, your child’s balance system must be regulated in order to run, jump and track words using their vision.
 When your child’s balance system is utilized properly, they can determine sense of direction (spatial awareness) to complete several tasks at the same time.

-Knowing if your child’s balance and coordination issues are associated with a retained TLR reflex is an important step in getting your child the right intervention to help improve their learning in the classroom.
+Knowing if your child’s balance and coordination issues are associated with retained primitive reflexes or a retained TLR reflex is an important step in getting your child the right intervention to help improve their learning in the classroom.
 As you observe your child’s balance systems, take notes and create a timeline so you can provide the information to a professional while seeking help for their retained primitive reflex.

 Have your child stand straight with their legs and feet together (arms at their side).
 Now have your child close their eyes (you may want to stand behind them) and have your child tilt their head back as far as they can and hold that position for five seconds.
 If your child has retained the reflex, they will most likely fall backward.

 Now have your child close their eyes and tilt their head forward toward their chest and hold for five seconds.
 If your child falls forward this means the primitive reflex is still present and they will need to complete the exercises mentioned below for it to “disappear.”

 For this test, have your child lay on their tummy, flat on the floor.
 While they are on the floor, have them relax their body.
 When you count to three, tell them to lift their arms and legs off the floor at the same time (almost like the Superman, except for their arms are at their side instead of in front of them) and hold that position for 10 seconds.